University of Wisconsin Stout | Wisconsin's Polytechnic University

 - The committee serves as an advisory group to academic program committees regarding the general education component of degrees.

 - The committee works with the Provost's Office to maintain an official list of currently offered General Education Courses and Requirements.

 - The committee provides academic advisement information to faculty and students regarding general education.

 - Regular meetings of the General Education Committee shall be held monthly during the academic year and as needed during the summer sessions.

 - Special meetings may be called by the chair.

-- The quorum shall consist of a majority of the voting members (i.e. seven members and alternates serving as voting members).
+- The quorum shall consist of a majority of the voting members (i.e. eight members and alternates serving as voting members).

 - The meetings shall be open.